 About

-Maria Gasparian Studio is a multidisciplinary practice that combines art, architecture and design consultancy with a particular focus on the integration of ceramics into buildings, urban spaces and landscaping.
-The aim of the practice is to provide multisensory experiences through tactile and coloured ceramic interventions such as street furniture, decorative surfaces and ceramic artwork to contribute to unique, socially inclusive and engaging environment .
+Maria Gasparian Studio is a multidisciplinary practice that combines art, architecture and design consultancy with a particular focus on the integration of ceramic artwork into buildings, urban spaces and landscaping.

 Bespoke and sustainable ceramics created by the Studio are both decorative and functional and are formed using a combination of ceramic craft, digital tools and industrial manufacturing.
 Collaboration with manufacturers, engineers and material specialists is an integral part of the practice.